GoodPie/HotColdTiles/README.md

 This is just a fun little game where users can try and guess the tile in a 20x20 grid.
 They're also able to manage their stats.

 This was just a little lunch time project inspired by someones elses project I saw.
+Still uses the default Vite styling.

 ## Setting up the project